Greenbuild is part of the Global Exhibitions Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 3099067.

-Greenbuild’s closing plenary is always about “what’s next?” and this year that question has special resonance as incoming USGBC CEO Mahesh Ramanujam prepares to take the reins.
-He’ll share his perspective on how the next chapter of USGBC will leverage the momentum of the market transformation underway to accelerate the adoption of a sustainable mindset across geographic borders, business sectors and diverse stakeholders.
-He’ll be joined onstage by BIG founder Bjarke Ingels, who leads his multi-cultural, multi-talented team of architects, designers, builders and thinkers right to the heart of the “fertile overlap” between the pragmatic and the utopian to deliver stunning projects that are as technically innovative as they are cost- and resource-conscious.
-We’re excited to welcome him to the closing plenary stage to give us his take on how we need to change our world view so we can create a world more responsive to our contemporary lives.
+Greenbuild’s closing plenary is always about “what’s next?” and in 2016, that question had special resonance as incoming USGBC CEO Mahesh Ramanujam prepared to take the reins.
+He shared his perspective on how the next chapter of USGBC will leverage the momentum of the market transformation underway to accelerate the adoption of a sustainable mindset across geographic borders, business sectors and diverse stakeholders.
+He was joined onstage by BIG founder Bjarke Ingels, who leads his multi-cultural, multi-talented team of architects, designers, builders and thinkers right to the heart of the “fertile overlap” between the pragmatic and the utopian to deliver stunning projects that are as technically innovative as they are cost- and resource-conscious.
+We were excited to have him at the closing plenary stage, and hope you were able to join us as we wrapped another iconic year of Greenbuild.

 Bjarke Ingels is a cultural innovator.
 Ingels started BIG (Bjarke Ingels Group) in 2005 after co-founding PLOT Architects in 2001 and working at Office for Metropolitan Architecture (OMA) in Rotterdam.
 Through a series of award-winning design projects and buildings, Bjarke has developed a reputation for designing buildings that are as programmatically and technically innovative as they are cost and resource conscious